bwsw/sj-platform/SJDocs/source/Tutorial.rst

 .. figure:: _static/StreamsInPlatform.png
    :scale: 80%

-Below the steps for creating streaming infrastructure such as providers, services, and streams via REST API can be found.
+Below the steps for creating streaming infrastructure such as providers, services, and streams, via REST API can be found.

 Set Up Streaming Infrastructure
 """""""""""""""""""""""""""""""""""""""
-Prior to creating streams, it is necessary to provide the infrastructure: providers and services.
+At first, let's create the infrastructure: providers and services.

 They can be of different types.
-The types of platform entities in the pipeline determine the type of providers and services that are necessary in the particular case.
+The types of instances and streams in the pipeline determine the type of providers and services that are necessary in the particular case.

 For the Example Task
 """""""""""""""""""""""

 In the example task pipeline the modules of three types take place: the input-streaming, regular-streaming and output-streaming.
 For all types of modules, the Apache Zookeeper service is necessary.
-Thus, it requires the Apache Zookeeper provider.
+Thus, it is required to create the Apache Zookeeper provider.

-Besides, the Apache Zookeeper provider is required for T-streams service that is in its turn needed for streams of T-streams type within the platform, and instances of the input-streaming and the regular-streaming modules.
+Besides, the Apache Zookeeper provider is required for T-streams service that is in its turn needed for streams of T-streams type within the system, and for instances of the input-streaming and the regular-streaming modules.

-The provider and the service of Elasticsearch type are required by the Elasticsearch output streams to put the result in the Elasticsearch data storage.
+The provider and the service of Elasticsearch type are required by the Elasticsearch output streams to put the result into the Elasticsearch data storage.

 As a result, the following infrastructure is to be created: